krathalan/wtwitch/README.md

 ## More information
 See `man wtwitch` if you have the AUR package installed.

+If not, you may view the man page online: https://krathalan.net/wtwitch.html

+For an offline copy, you can build the man page from source.

-Otherwise, `cd` into the cloned wtwitch directory.
+To build the man page, `cd` into the cloned wtwitch directory.
 Then generate the man page with [scdoc](https://git.sr.ht/~sircmpwn/scdoc/):

 > `$ scdoc < wtwitch.1.scd > wtwitch.1`